woltersrebecca/ecf_as_timer_paper/README.md

-# ECF Sigma and Anti-Sigma Factor Timer Paper — Data Analysis
+# Tunable and orthogonal ECF and anti-σ threshold gates for temporal control of heterologous gene expression — Data Analysis

 **Authors:** Rebecca Wolters, Stefano Vecchione, Angelika Diel, Georg Fritz
 **Institution:** The University of Western Australia, University of Marburg